labsyspharm/minerva-story-upload/README.md

 * Now copy and paste the contents of your `exhibit.json` file into the body of the new file.
   - The contents of this file should start with a `{` and end with a `}`
-* Now click the `<> Code` icon on the left of the nav bar to return to the root of your fork.
+* Now click the `<> Code` icon on the left to return to the root of your fork.

+#### Uploading page configuration

+Click "Add File" and "Create New File"... then begin typing or pasting:

+In the "Name of file..." input, type:
+ - `_data/`
+ - your project name without spaces
+ - `-2022/` (or the current year)
+ - your story name without spaces

 ### Modifying Tissue Atlas